JamesSkemp/words/content/post/itunes-track-class-in-c-sharp-and-php.md

 +++
-title = "iTunes Track class in C# and PHP" summary = "An iTunes music track class written in C# and PHP." draft = false comments = true date = "2010-09-08T22:25:00-05:00"
+title = "iTunes Track class in C# and PHP" description = "An iTunes music track class written in C# and PHP." draft = false comments = true date = "2010-09-08T22:25:00-05:00"